-> Get started

 avs-toolkit-cli deploy --mode verifier-simple contracts --artifacts-path ./artifacts --operators wasmatic

-Run the last line of the output from your terminal to export the task queue address for the contract.
+- Run the last line of the output from your terminal to export the task queue address environment variable.

 For example, the command should look like the following: